awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/security-dataprotection.md

 ## Encryption at rest<a name="security-privacy-atrest"></a>

 Lookout for Metrics always encrypts a detector's dataset at rest\.
 Additionally, you can [configure Lookout for Metrics to use an encryption key](detectors-manage.md) that you create and manage in AWS Key Management Service\.
 These are referred to as *customer managed* customer master keys \(CMKs\) or customer managed keys\.
 If you don't configure a customer managed key, Lookout for Metrics uses a key that the service manages\.

+Additionally, Lookout for Metrics encrypts your resources' configuration at rest with a key that it manages\.
+This includes the names of fields or columns in your datasource that you use as [measures and dimensions](gettingstarted-concepts.md#gettingstarted-concepts-metrics)\.
+You can't configure Lookout for Metrics to use a CMK for configuration data\.